RedisTimeSeries/RedisTimeSeries/docs/docs/development.md

 ## Debugging
 To build for debugging (enabling symbolic information and disabling optimization), run `make DEBUG=1`.
 One can the use `make run DEBUG=1` to invoke `gdb`.
-In addition to the usual way to set breakpoints in `gdb`, it is possible to use the `BB` macro to set a breakpoint inside RedisTimeSeries code.
+In addition to the usual way to set breakpoints in `gdb`, it is possible to use the `BB` macro to set a breakpoint inside the Time Series code.
 It will only have an effect when running under `gdb`.

 Similarly, Python tests in a single-test mode, one can set a breakpoint by using the `BB()` function inside a test.
 This will invoke `pudb`.